 One of the career options available to political science degree holders is to become a politician.
 A politician may work at the local, state or federal government level in a variety of capacities.
 Usually one's level of government dictates one's salary.

-The Empire Center for New York State Policy conducted a salary survey of state legislators in 2007.
-Salaries varied widely from state to state, with some legislators paid on a per-day basis during legislative sessions, to others receiving a stated, fixed annual salary.
-Because of these variations, determining an average state legislator's salary is impossible.
-The highest paid state legislators in 2007 worked in California and earned $113,098 annually.
+The National Conference of State Legislators (NLCS) annually publishes salary surveys for State Legislators.
+Salaries of State Legislators varies widely from state to state, with some legislators paid on a per-day basis during legislative sessions, to others receiving a stated, fixed annual salary.
+Because of these variations, determining an average state legislator's salary is nearly impossible.
+The highest paid state legislators in 2016 worked in California and earned $100,113 annually.

 Likewise, governors' salaries vary greatly from one state to the next.
-Stateline.org compiled governors' salaries across the nation in 2007, and found that the governor of California made the highest yearly salary, at $206,500.
-Maine's governor made the lowest salary that year, at $70,000.
+The Council of State Governments compiled Governors' salaries across the nation in 2015, and found that the governor of California made the highest yearly salary, at $190,823.
+Maine's governor made the lowest salary that year, at $70,000 and the average salary for a governor was $134,793

 Members of the Senate also have their salaries set by Congress each election period.
 As of 2009, each Senator earns $174,000.
 The President Pro Tempore of the Senate and party leaders each earn $193,400 per year.

 Not all politicians are elected officials.
 Some politicians are appointed by the President.
 One such office is Supreme Court Justice.
-OPM states that as of 2011, the Chief Justice of the Supreme Court earns $223,500 annually.
-An Associate Justice of the Supreme Court makes $213,900 per year.
+Uniteds States Cournts state that as of 2016, the Chief Justice of the Supreme Court earns $260,700 annually.
+An Associate Justice of the Supreme Court makes $249,300 per year.

 Other hired staff are necessary to ensure that the government functions properly.
 These workers assist politicians in carrying out their responsibilities and include chiefs of staff (who average $82,150 when working in local government, per the BLS), legislative assistants (who earn an average salary of $58,540 when working in the federal government's executive branch), press secretaries (who earn about $51,340 when working in local government), schedulers/executive administrative assistants (who earn $47,090 in local government and $43,230 in state government), and staff assistants (who earn an average of $41,880 in local government and $35,540 in state government).